marccanby/linguiphyr/README.md

 ## Contact

-If you have any questions or suggestions about LinguiPhyR, please send an email to marc.canby@gmail.com!
+If you have any questions or suggestions about LinguiPhyR, please create an issue, or send an email to marc.canby@gmail.com!